hack-technicolor/hack-technicolor/docs/index.md

 #### Once you understand your current situation

-- If you are on a Type 1 or 2 firmware, please see [Type 1 & 2 firmware's](Hack%20Type%201&2/) rooting guides.
+- If you are on a Type 1 or 2 firmware, please see [Hack Type 1 and 2.](Hack%20Type%201&2/)

-- If you are on a Type 3 firmware, and a Type 2 firmware is available, please see the [recovery](Recovery/) guide to flash a root-friendly firmware.
+- If you are on a Type 3 firmware, and a Type 2 firmware is available, please see the [recovery](Recovery/) guide to flash it.

 - If you are on a Type ??? firmware, you may need to ask for some help on the [thread](https://forums.whirlpool.net.au/thread/9vxxl849).

 ## Quick Links

 - [Resources](Resources/)
 - [Recovery Guides](Recovery/)
 - [Firmware Repository](Firmware%20Repository/)